 - The model type is selected as pure current with a non equilibrium transport condition.
 The transport theory is selected to Engelund and Hansen for both bed load and suspended load.
-The bed load factor and suspended load factor is set to 0.8 and 0.2, respectively. - The helical flow is excluded from simulation 1, but included in simulation - The sediment transport calculations start at timestep 300, which is 5 minutes after the start of the hydrodynamic calculations.
-The time step factor is 1, which correspond to the sediment transport calculations being carried out every overall time step, i.e. every second. - The porosity is set to 0.35 and the relative density to default 2.65. - The bed resistance type for the sediment transport calculations is defined as Chezy number with a constant value of 18.7 m1/2/s. - The fraction concentration is initially set to equilibrium conditions.
+The bed load factor and suspended load factor is set to 0.8 and 0.2, respectively. - The mean horizontal velocity component calculated by the depth averated current. - The sediment transport calculations start at timestep 300, which is 5 minutes after the start of the hydrodynamic calculations.
+The time step factor is 1, which correspond to the sediment transport calculations being carried out every overall time step, i.e. every second. - The porosity is set to 0.35 and the relative density to default 2.65. - The bed resistance type for the sediment transport calculations is derived from the HD calculations.

+- The fraction concentration is initially set to equilibrium conditions.
 Equilibrium conditions are also set as the boundary conditions throughout the simulation. - The morphological calculations start at timestep 600, which is 10 minutes after the start of the hydrodynamic calculations. - The morphological update is including feedback on the hydrodynamic conditions.
-The speedup factor is defined as 1. - If helical flow is included equilibrium conditions are used for both initial state and at the boundaries.
+The speedup factor is defined as 1.